wormhole-foundation/wormhole-docs/learn/messaging/gateway.md

 ### Overview

-The Wormhole Gateway uses the Inter-Blockchain Communication (IBC) protocol to connect with multiple blockchain platforms.
-This setup helps the Gateway function smoothly by ensuring that assets can be transferred securely and without interruptions across different blockchains.
-IBC is crucial because it keeps liquidity consistent and removes the usual barriers seen with moving assets from one chain to another.
+The Wormhole Gateway employs the Inter-Blockchain Communication (IBC) protocol to ensure secure and uninterrupted asset transfers across different blockchains.
+IBC is essential for maintaining consistent liquidity and removing the typical barriers associated with cross-chain transfers.

 ### IBC's Functional Role

-The Wormhole Gateway utilizes the Inter-Blockchain Communication (IBC) protocol, a vital component of the Cosmos ecosystem, to streamline the transfer of messages across different blockchain networks.
-This integration is crucial because it allows the Gateway to enable seamless interactions and data sharing among the chains within the Cosmos network.
-By implementing IBC, the Wormhole Gateway reduces operational complexity and overhead, making sending and receiving messages and transactions across various chains more efficient and cost-effective.
-This strategic use of IBC exemplifies its role in enhancing the functionality of the Wormhole network and ensuring it operates smoothly within the broader blockchain ecosystem.
+As a critical component of the Cosmos ecosystem, the Inter-Blockchain Communication (IBC) protocol plays a crucial role in the Wormhole Gateway.
+It enables seamless message and data transfer between blockchain networks, simplifying the process of sending and receiving transactions.
+By leveraging IBC, the Gateway minimizes operational complexity and cost, ensuring smooth and efficient cross-chain interactions within the broader blockchain ecosystem.
+This integration enhances the overall functionality of the Wormhole network.

 The following flow outlines the key steps involved in a cross-chain transaction within the Wormhole network, emphasizing the critical role of the Wormhole Gateway in facilitating secure and seamless communication between non-Cosmos chains and the Cosmos ecosystem.

 1. **Message emission on source chain** - a transaction triggers a message on the source chain, captured by the Wormhole Core Contract
 2. **Guardian Network validation** - the Guardian Network validates the message and creates a Verifiable Action Approval (VAA)
 3. **VAA relayed to Gateway** - if the target is a Cosmos chain, the VAA is relayed to the Wormhole Gateway
-4. **Gateway's role in the Cosmos ecosystem** - the Gateway, a Cosmos-SDK chain, receives the VAA and processes it using the IBC protocol.
-The Gateway ensures the VAA is correctly formatted and securely transmitted to the target Cosmos chain
+4. **Gateway's role in the Cosmos ecosystem** - the Gateway receives the VAA and processes it using the IBC protocol, it ensures the VAA is correctly formatted and securely transmitted to the target Cosmos chain
 5. **IBC-Enabled transmission** - using IBC, the Gateway facilitates the smooth and secure transfer of the VAA within the Cosmos network, ensuring interoperability and consistent asset handling
 6. **Finalization on target Cosmos chain** - the VAA is verified on the target Cosmos chain, enabling the execution of the corresponding transaction or operation
 7. **Global Accountant integration** - throughout the process, the Gateway works with the Global Accountant to maintain accurate asset tracking, ensuring the integrity of cross-chain transactions